Farmingdale, New Jersey

 Farmingdale is a borough in Monmouth County, in the U.S. state of New Jersey.
-As of the 2010 United States Census, the borough's population was 1,329, reflecting a decline of 258 (−16.3%) from the 1,587 counted in the 2000 Census, which had in turn increased by 125 (+8.5%) from the 1,462 counted in the 1990 Census.
+As of the 2020 United States census, the borough's population was 1,504, an increase of 175 (+13.2%) from the 2010 census count of 1,329, which in turn reflected a decline of 258 (−16.3%) from the 1,587 counted in the 2000 census.

 Farmingdale was incorporated as a borough by an act of the New Jersey Legislature on April 8, 1903, from portions of Howell Township.
 The borough is named for its location at the center of an agricultural area.

 Geography

 According to the United States Census Bureau, the borough had a total area of 0.52 square miles (1.35 km2), all of which was land.

 The borough is completely surrounded by Howell Township, making it part of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.